dashpay/docs/introduction/information.rst

   The number of hashes that can be performed by a Dash miner in a given period of time (usually a second).

+Insight
+  Blockchain information server used to power block explorers and respond to transaction queries.

 InstantX
   See InstantSend